iTwin/itwin-cli/docs/access-control/member/user/add.md

 1) Utilizing the `--members` flag, where the necessary data in provided in form of serialized JSON.
 2) Utilizing `--email` and `--role-ids` flags.

-Users and their roles can be provided to this command in multiple ways:
-1) Utilizing the `--members` flag, where the necessary data in provided in form of serialized JSON.
-2) Utilizing `--email` and `--role-ids` flags.

 ## Options

 - **`-i, --itwin-id`**